Lost, damaged or unwanted hearing aids

 Those patients who meet one of the criteria outlined below will be exempt from paying and will have their hearing aid replaced free of charge:

-- patients with severe developmental delay, severe dementia, learning difficulties or those cared for under the mental capacity act
+- Patients with developmental delay, dementia, learning difficulties or those cared for under the mental capacity act

-- patients who have lost or damaged their hearing aid in a road traffic accident (police incident number required)
+- Patients who have lost/damaged their hearing aid in a road traffic accident, burglary, mugging or house fire (police incident number required)

 Examples of neglect